Death to America: History

 On 29 March 2013, during a public gathering in Kim Il Sung Square, Pyongyang, North Korea to support Kim Jong Un's call to arms, attendees had chanted "Death to the U.S. imperialists".

 On 21 March 2015, Khamenei backed and shouted the phrase 'Death to America' while addressing a public gathering in Iran, during the holiday of Nowruz, the Persian New Year.
-In a statement published on his website on November 3, 2015, Khamenei said: "It goes without saying that the slogan does not mean death to the American nation; this slogan means death to the U.S.'s policies, death to arrogance."
+In a statement published on his website on November 3, 2015, Khamenei said: "It goes without saying that the slogan does not mean death to the American nation; this slogan means death to the U.S.'s policies, death to arrogance".

 On 23 June 2017, during Quds Day, protesters chanted "Death to America" and "Death to Israel".
 On 25 April 2018, Iran announced that a "Death to America" emoji would be included in a domestically produced messaging app.
-On 9 May 2018, an American flag was burned in the Iranian Parliament amidst chants of "Death to America" after the United States withdrawal from the Joint Comprehensive Plan of Action (the nuclear deal with Iran) under President Donald Trump.
-On 4 November 2018, Louis Farrakhan, the leader of the religious group Nation of Islam, led a "Death to America" chant during a solidarity trip to Iran, ahead of sanctions expected to be imposed by the Trump administration.
+On 9 May 2018, an American flag was burned in the Iranian Parliament amidst chants of "Death to America" after the United States withdrawal from the Joint Comprehensive Plan of Action (JCPOA; a nuclear deal with Iran) under President Donald Trump.
+On 4 November 2018, Louis Farrakhan, the leader of the religious group Nation of Islam (NOI), led a "Death to America" chant during a solidarity trip to Iran, ahead of sanctions expected to be imposed by the Trump administration.